rehierl/html-outliner-spec/issue-associations.md

 [step 4.6.5](./outliner-steps.md/#4-6-5) and
 [step 4.9.2.3](./outliner-steps.md/#4-9-2-3).

-NOTE - This does not say anything about what value the `parentOutline` properties will have for sections that are subsections of the section objects inside `innerSections`.
-Currently, I prefer to leave `parentOutline` initialized to a `null` reference as this allows to determine if a section object represents a top-level section within an outline.
+This does not say anything about what value the `parentOutline` property will have for subsections that are not added to an `innerSections` list.
+I prefer to leave `parentOutline` initialized to a `null` reference as this allows to easily determine if a section object represents a top-level section within an outline.
+(Top-level sections may have a non-null `parentSection` property).

 <!-- ####################################################################### -->
 <h2 id="section-parent-section">section.parentSection -